-- 8.1.3 Payment of Supply Prices Distributor shall report to Capricor the approximate figure of the aggregate Supply Price that has accrued and is payable to Capricor during each monthly period (which amount shall correspond to the Monthly Sales Reports for such period) and revise such approximate figure to the definitive figure quarterly.
-Payments of Supply Prices accruing under this Agreement, shall be due and sent to Capricor by wire transfer [] upon receipt of an invoice from Capricor with respect thereto. - 8 .
-2 Overdue Payments.
-For so long as any payment from Distributor to Capricor shall be overdue, Distributor shall pay (a) interest on the overdue amount at a rate which is [] per annum of the overdue amount from the date on which such amounts were originally due, or such lower rate as may be the maximum legally permissible rate of interest under similar circumstances in the State of California.
-Such amounts shall automatically become due on all balances outstanding, and any payments received thereon shall be applied first to the payment of accrued interest. - 8.3 Taxes.
+- 8.3 Taxes.
 Each Party shall be solely responsible for the payment of all taxes imposed on its share of income arising directly or indirectly from the activities of the Parties under this Agreement.
-Distributor agrees to pay, indemnify and hold Capricor harmless from any sales, use, excise, import or export, value-added, or similar tax or duty, and any withholding taxes or duties not based on Capricor's net income ("Transfer Taxes"), and all government permit fees, license fees, customs fees or similar fees ("Fees") levied upon any deliverables under this Agreement or due to any payment to be made pursuant to this Agreement or the sale of the Products, and any governmental penalties for the non-payment of Transfer Taxes, interest, collection costs and withholding costs associated with any of the foregoing items ("Additional Costs").
+Except as otherwise provided in this Agreement, Distributor agrees to pay, indemnify and hold Capricor harmless from any sales, use, excise, value-added, or similar tax or duty, and any withholding taxes or duties not based on Capricor's net income ("Transfer Taxes"), and all government permit fees, license fees or similar fees ('Fees") levied upon any deliverables under this Agreement or due to any payment to be made pursuant to this Agreement or the sale of the Products, and any governmental penalties for the non-payment of Transfer Taxes, interest, collection costs and withholding costs associated with any of the foregoing items ("Additional Costs").
 Transfer Taxes, Fees and Additional Costs required to be paid by Distributor pursuant to this Section 8.3 are in addition to and may not be claimed as a reduction or offset against, any payment due to Capricor hereunder.
 For clarification, Distributor shall deduct the withholding taxes, if required by applicable laws and Regulations, from the amount paid to Capricor when Distributor pays the amount of the payment provided in this Agreement (including but not limited to the amount specified in Article 3 and Sales Milestones). - No Acknowledgement.
 Neither payments made by Distributor nor the acceptance of payments by Capricor in the amount of or less than the amount shown on any invoice from Capricor shall be construed as an acceptance or agreement with the amount so stated or the amount received.
 Either Party may recover from the other Party the amount of any overpayment or underpayment.
-Without limiting the generality of the foregoing, Capricor may supplement any invoice it renders to Distributor hereunder for less than the full amount to which it is entitled; provided that such supplement is made within a reasonable time after the date of the invoice being supplemented. - Audit.
+Without limiting the generality of the foregoing, Capricor may supplement any invoice it renders to Distributor hereunder for less than the full amount to which it is entitled; provided that such supplement is made within a reasonable time after the date of the invoice being supplemented. - 8.5 Audit.
 Capricor shall have the right to audit Distributor's books and records to the extent necessary to determine Distributor's compliance with the terms and conditions of this Agreement.
 Capricor may use independent auditors who may participate fully in such audit.
 Such independent auditors shall enter into an agreement with the Parties hereto, on terms that are agreeable to both Parties hereto, under which such independent auditors shall agree to maintain the confidentiality of the information obtained during the course of such audit.
 Any such audit shall be conducted during regular business hours and in a manner that does not interfere unreasonably with the operations of Distributor.
 Capricor may perform such an audit one time in each twelve-month period during the term of this Agreement and one time within two (2) years following the expiration of the term; provided that Capricor may perform an additional audit at any time if the preceding audit reveals a failure to conform to the terms and conditions of this Agreement.
-Each audit shall begin upon the date specified by Capricor in a notice to the Distributor a minimum of fifteen (15) days prior to the commencement of the audit and shall be performed diligently and in good faith and shall be completed within a reasonable period of time.
+Each audit shall begin upon the date specified by Capricor in a notice to Distributor a minimum of fifteen (15) days prior to the commencement of the audit and shall be performed diligently and in good faith and shall be completed within a reasonable period of time.
 If the results of the audit reveal an underpayment to Capricor of more than five percent (5%), then the costs of the audit shall be borne by Distributor.